 Non-life threatening and requires medical attention.
 Employee should be transported by university vehicle to University Health Services (UHS) or St. Luke’s Occupational Health Clinic.
 If a university vehicle is not readily available, employee should be transported by personal vehicle to UHS or St. Luke’s Occupational Health Clinic.
 If assistance is needed, please contact Department of Public Safety at (208) 426-6911.

-*Employee or supervisor must notify injured employee’s emergency contact.
+*Employee or supervisor must notify injured employee’s emergency contact if event is serious, life threatening or if requested by the injured/ill employee.
 Contact Human Resources at (208) 426-1616 if assistance is needed.

 WHAT TO DO AFTER AN INJURY